LIBR 294-02,-03,-04 (Regular Session)

 Textbooks and Readings

-Students registered for this course will be enrolled on D2L by the instructor and notified before classes begin
+Students registered for this course will be enrolled on Angel by the instructor and notified before classes begin

-The Internship course is 2, 3 or 4 units, each unit equivalent to a minimum of 45 hours of work.
-As a SLIS course, the internship follows the same timeline as any other Spring semester course (classes begin on Wednesday, 25 January and end on Tuesday,15 May).
+The Internship course is 2, 3 or 4 units, each unit equivalent to 45 hours of work.

 See the Library Internship page for detailed requirements, responsibilities, and forms.